ajitagupta/railway-database-image-design/README.md

 );
 ```

 This is SQL code for creating the images table in the database with different image types as columns.
+You can do it like this or store the image in the table containing passengers (database design).
 Here is a screenshot of the table in the database:

 ![Image](https://i.ibb.co/JrPFN6J/table-def.jpg)